PSDay/PSDayUK/README.md

 # PSDayUK - London September 22nd 2017

-You will find the slides and demos from the speakers in the foldersin this repository
+You will find the slides and demos from the speakers in the folders in this repository